-Africa Centres For Disease Control And Prevention (Africa CDC) Declares The Ongoing Bundibugyo Ebola Outbreak A Public Health Emergency Of Continental Security
+Africa Centres for Disease Control and Prevention (Africa CDC) Declares the Ongoing Bundibugyo Ebola Outbreak a Public Health Emergency of Continental Security

-The Africa Centres for Disease Control and Prevention (Africa CDC) ( ), acting on the recommendations of its Emergency Consultative Group (ECG), has officially declared the ongoing Bundibugyo ebolavirus disease outbreak affecting the Democratic Republic of the Congo (DRC) and Uganda a Public Health Emergency of Continental Security (PHECS).
+(MENAFN- News.Africa-Wire) ADDIS ABABA, Ethiopia, May 19, 2026/ -- The Africa Centres for Disease Control and Prevention (Africa CDC) (, acting on the recommendations of its Emergency Consultative Group (ECG), has officially declared the ongoing Bundibugyo ebolavirus disease outbreak affecting the Democratic Republic of the Congo (DRC) and Uganda a Public Health Emergency of Continental Security (PHECS).

 The declaration follows extensive consultations at political, strategic and technical levels, including consultations with H.E.
 Mahmoud Ali Youssouf, the African Union Commission chairperson; H.E.
 Cyril Ramaphosa, President of South Africa and the African Union Champion for Pandemic Preparedness, Prevention and Response (PPPR); and consultations with Member States affected or at risk.
 This declaration was built on recommendations from the ECG, chaired by Professor Salim Abdool Karim, which reviewed the evolving epidemiological situation, regional risks, response capacities, and the implications of the confirmed Bundibugyo ebolavirus strain.